 If the parent parameter is non-NULL, the new transaction will be a nested transaction, with the transaction indicated by parent as its parent.
 Transactions may be nested to any level.
-In the presence of distributed transactions and two-phase commit, only the parental transaction, that is a transaction without a parent specified, should be passed as an parameter to DB_TXN->prepare().
+In the presence of distributed transactions and two-phase commit, only the parental transaction, that is a transaction without a parent specified, should be passed as an parameter to DbTxn::prepare().

-The DB_ENV->txn_begin() method may fail and return one of the following non-zero errors:
+The DbEnv::txn_begin() method may fail and throw a DbException exception, encapsulating one of the following non-zero errors, or return one of the following non-zero errors:

-or ENOMEM
+DbMemoryException or ENOMEM